lebarrichello/one-for-all-lebarrichello/README.md

 # PROJETO ONE FOR ALL

-Projeto desenvolvido no módulo de Back-End da Trybe
+Projeto desenvolvido no módulo de Back-End do curso de desenvolvimento web da  Trybe

 ## 🎯 Objetivo